 Forecasted Energy Price: Idaho Power's energy price from the IRP is a forecasted hourly input.
-A forecasted hourly value could remain constant until the Commission acknowledges the next IRP.
-As a result, the energy input would be updated every other year along with or directly after receiving acknowledgment of an IRP.
+A forecasted value could remain constant until the Commission acknowledges the next IRP.
+The inputs could be as granular as the forecasted hourly pricing or could be weighted from a recent year's exports (as explained in Sections 4.1) to provide a more stable, predictive price for customers to plan for through the upcoming year.
+If an IRP-driven input was selected for implementation, the energy input would be updated every other year along with or directly after receiving acknowledgment of an IRP.

 Actual Market Price: The ICE Mid-C and ELAP energy prices represent actual market prices.
 As a result, the energy input would not remain constant like the price from the IRP.
-Instead, Idaho Power's billing system could apply actual market prices for the given hour that the customer-generator's export occurs.
+Instead, Idaho Power's billing system could apply actual market prices for the given hour that the customer-generator's export occurs (i.e., a unique value would be applied for all 8,760 hours of the year based on the actual market price in that given hour).
 The energy input would continually use the actual ICE Mid-C or ELAP price to value exports in the billing period.
 This energy market price would result in the energy input not requiring an "update" because Idaho Power would compensate customers at those actual market values.
+Another option would be for avoided energy to be based on actuals, but to be updated based on a less granular cadence.
+For example, they could be based on the most recent year or an average over multiple years.